 Being organised and strategic about which hours you ask your staff to work is also key.
 Be mindful of any overtime, public holiday and other penalty rates under the relevant modern awards.
 Before offering extended opening hours, carefully calculate whether the cost of penalty rates are covered by your expected revenue.
 Is it more cost effective for you to open for less hours at busier times of the day?
 Or is using temporary staff for those extra evening hours cheaper than asking your full time staff to do overtime?

 Though it is tempting to simply maximise opening hours to accommodate your customers, make sure you take a step back and carefully evaluate whether this is ultimately cost effective.
 Carefully planning your staffing roster will help ensure that your outgoing costs are justified and that your revenue is maximised.

 Get professional help

 What works best for your business will depend entirely on your specific circumstances.
 The best way to ensure that your strategy fits your particular business is to enlist qualified professionals to help you navigate things.
-At Atkinson Vinden Lawyers, we have a range of Business Advisory Services and a team of expert and experienced lawyers who can help ensure that you have all the necessary strategies and contracts in place to survive the festive period and to go from strength to strength in the New Year.
+At Atkinson Vinden Lawyers, we have a range of small business advisory service in NSW and a team of expert and experienced lawyers who can help ensure that you have all the necessary strategies and contracts in place to survive the festive period and to go from strength to strength in the New Year.